PXLAIRobotics/PXL_ML_Docker_v2.0_PyTorch/README.md

 inside the container.

 ## Troubleshooting
-Going into standby why the container is running may break CUDA, resulting in CUDA runtime errors, or a lack of available GPUs.
+Going into standby when the container is running may break CUDA, resulting in CUDA runtime errors, or a lack of available GPUs.
 You have to reboot to solve this issue.

 Alternatively you can do the following: